msharma24/msharma24.github.io/about.markdown

 My skills include Infrastructure as Code tools, such as Terraform and Cloudformation (I frequently contribute to open-source projects), and Ansible and Puppet configuration management

-I am also an  [AWS APN Ambassador](https://aws.amazon.com/partners/ambassadors/?cards-body.sort-by=item.additionalFields.ambassadorName&cards-body.sort-order=asc&awsf.apn-ambassadors-location=*all&cards-body.q=Mukesh%2BSharma&cards-body.q_operator=AND) , and I currently provide services for an AWS Consulting Partner.
+I am also an  [AWS Ambassador](https://aws.amazon.com/partners/ambassadors/?cards-body.sort-by=item.additionalFields.ambassadorName&cards-body.sort-order=asc&awsf.apn-ambassadors-location=*all&cards-body.q=Mukesh%2BSharma&cards-body.q_operator=AND) , and I currently provide services for an AWS Consulting Partner.

 If you're looking for DevOps and Cloud architectural assistance, please get in touch.